 Sutro

 "What a lovely expanse of filldirt.
 Looks like the old addage rings true in Nevada -- even for the housing market ... for every boom in Nevada there must be a bust.
 Has #85 suffered the same fate?
 Wherever this marker is, chances are it's long gone.
 The problem with this one is going to finding the contact.
-I don't even know where to start with this one..." -- Journal Entry, August 2009
+I don't even know where to start with this one..." -- August 2009

 Original Date Visited: 8/14/09